 - Identification: Send a photocopy or fax of your valid passport/national identity card displaying your photo and name.

 - Letters of Recommendation: Two letters of recommendation from a teacher or counselor who knows you well and can attest to your academic potential and personal characteristics.
 Letter of Recommendation forms can be found on our Forms & Brochures web page.

-- A written essay/personal statement: A personal statement, approximately 500-700 words in length.
-You may submit an essay on a subject of your choice or on one of the following subjects:
+- A written essay/personal statement: One essay/personal statement, approximately 250-650 words in length, which will assist the Admission Committee in reviewing your application.
+The essay/personal statement you submit must consist solely of your own origin work.
+You may write on a subject of your choice or one of the following subjects:

 - Course descriptions or syllabus (in English) from each post-secondary school attended (transfer applicants only).

 - Official test scores and other educational materials must be sent directly from the testing authority or institution.

 - Official transcripts, diplomas, and leaving examination scores from secondary and post-secondary schools (in English).
 Transcripts are considered official only if they are sent directly to:

 1. Pace University from the education institution of origin OR